laravel/docs/queries.md

 #### Retrieving A Single Row / Column From A Table

 If you just need to retrieve a single row from the database table, you may use the `first` method.
-This method will return a single `StdClass` object:
+This method will return a single `stdClass` object:

     $user = DB::table('users')->where('name', 'John')->first();